fmagaud/fmagaud.github.io/index.md

 ___

 # How did the creation of this movement impacted the other races ?

+Let's begin our analysis by checking the impact of the Black Lives Matter movement on the arrests of White people in L.A..
+TWe all agress that the movement aims at reducing the eradicating white supremacy.

  - #### white people arrestation trends.
  - #### hispanic people arrestation trends.